joeuntrecht/ubiety-take-home/README.md

 2. **Environment Management**
    - Use separate databases for testing and production
    - Set environment variables for different stages
+   - Configure different API keys for each environment
    - Use containerization (Docker) for consistent environments

 3. **Deployment Strategy**